SpredfastLegacy/JMVC-Inject/README.md

 	alertFoo(); // alert 6

+The usefulness of named functions will become more apparent when we talk about unbound functions.

 ## Injecting Class methods

-If you're injecting a method on a class defined with $.Class (jQueryMX), you can inject any function in that class by using the class name.
+If you're injecting a method on a class defined with $.Class (jQueryMX), you can inject any method in that class by using the class name.

 	var injector = Inject({
 		name: 'foo',